mlabuda2/nf-tower-docs/content/docs/compute-envs/k8s.md

 ---
 ## Overview

-[Kubernetes](https://kubernetes.io/) is the leading technology for the deployment and the orchestration of containerised workloads in cloud-native environments.
+[Kubernetes](https://kubernetes.io/) is the leading technology for deployment and orchestration of containerised workloads in cloud-native environments.

 Tower streamlines the deployment of Nextflow pipelines into Kubernetes either on cloud and on-premises solutions.